 The notion that individuals experience social upheaval as something akin to naturalized pulsions that might inspire and energize does seem to resonate with Rilke’s plea.
 It is a compelling metaphor, reminiscent, for example, of the way people suffering through a drought are heartened by the sound of thunder.
 But when Jameson continues in this vein to talk of the “social ferment” exhausted by Stalinism, it becomes apparent how much can be lost by in this naturalistic analogy.
 All of the interpersonal and organizational mediations that are usually grouped under the heading of revolutionary solidarity have disappeared.
 The whole gamut of recovered outrage, awareness of shared grievance, defiance, inspiration, and acceptance of the need for coordinated political work that are played out in an evolving intersubjective matrix are elided.
 It is as though Jameson fails to recognize that Stalinism, a term which centrally refers to an authoritarian intolerance of dissent, involved repressing subjectivity that had been extended in its scope by revolutionary action, however much it was doomed by its foundation in backward, catastrophically ravaged Russia.

 Participants in a revolution typically gain a heightened sense of personal reality as they articulate and act on the truth of their oppression for the first time.
 They change, but this involves mobilizing formerly suppressed aspects of themselves and working out new syntheses as they act with and gain courage as they learn from others.
 If selflessness develops, it is a willed sacrifice.
 Depersonalization, on the other hand, is more likely to be experienced by those in the grip of oppression.
-Consider, for example, Edith Jacobson’s account of the experience of depersonalization by political prisoners under the Nazis.
+Consider, for example, the psychoanalyst Edith Jacobson’s account of the experience of depersonalization by political prisoners under the Nazis.
 Having gone through the experience herself, she notes the “transparent connection of such

 [depersonalized] states with the universal reaction of prisoners to the narcissistic blow inflicted by their arrest: the feeling that “this could not possibly have happened to them.”22 The degrading treatment by the Nazis brought about a reaction of disavowal, an attempt to hold on to the shards of subjectivity, a visceral repudiation of the defiling of themselves the regime imposes on them.
 In the strongest contrast, in revolutionary conditions it is more fitting to speak of repersonalization in that systemically-suppressed experience is fully acknowledged and acted upon.